Born to Lose (Ted Daffan song)

 "Born to Lose" is a song written by Ted Daffan.
-Recorded by his band Ted Daffan's Texans, with vocal by Leon Seago, on February 20, 1942, it was released as a double A-side single exactly one-year later, at the height of the Second World War.
+Recorded by his band Ted Daffan's Texans, with vocal by Leon Seago, on February 20, 1942, it was released as a double A-side single exactly one year later, at the height of the Second World War.
 This was Daffan's most successful record, as well as the most successful release of "Born to Lose"; it remained on the hillbilly chart for 82 weeks.
 The song has been covered by many artists, including Johnny Cash.
 Probably the most famous version is found on Ray Charles's 1962 album Modern Sounds in Country and Western Music.
-Released as a single (as a flip side to "I Can't Stop Loving You"), his recording peaked at number 41 on the Billboard Hot 100., which earned Ray a platinum disc in 1962.
+Released as a single (as a flip side to "I Can't Stop Loving You"), his recording peaked at number 41 on the Billboard Hot 100, which earned Charles a platinum disc in 1962.
 Daffan's version of "Born to Lose" sold over one million copies, and was awarded a gold disc by the RIAA.